-To decrease the amount of disagreements you have with your co-parent, it's wise to create a co-parenting agreement.
+To decrease the number of disagreements you have with your co-parent, it's wise to create a co-parenting agreement, regardless of your faith.
 This agreement will establish the foundation on which many of the decisions you and your co-parent make will be based.
 The agreement should include many lifestyle aspects for both parents, and address both of the parents' desires on the varied aspects of religion in their children's lives.

 What to Include in a Christian Co-Parenting Agreement

 - When will the child attend religious services or events?
-Make sure to include details in the co-parenting agreement such as dates and times.
-If you and your co-parent do not agree on religious participation, compromise where you can.
-Maybe the child will attend religious services/events when she or he is with the Christian parent.
+Make sure to include details in the co-parenting agreement, such as specific days and times of such services.
+If you and your co-parent disagree on religious participation, compromise where you can.
+Maybe the child will attend religious services/events when they are with the Christian parent.
 Maybe they participate in some aspects of Christianity, but not others.
 Remember that both parties will have to give a little if differing faith views exist.

 - Field trips and other school activities are also important topics to address in parenting agreements.
-Discuss any field trips or other school activities that each parent may not allow.
-For example, if the school wants to take students to a particular museum that exhibits beliefs opposed to Christianity, the Christian parent may not agree with allowing the child to attend.
-Alternatively, a non-Christian parent may not want the child to attend a Nativity presentation because he or she may not believe in it.
-Ask the school for information about potential activities so that you can decide on your child's participation together and note it on the co-parenting agreement.
+Discuss any field trips or other school activities should they pertain to religion.
+For example, if the school wants to take students to a particular museum that exhibits beliefs opposed to Christianity, the Christian parent may disagree with allowing the child to attend.
+Ask the school for information about potential activities, so you can decide on your child's participation together and note it on the co-parenting agreement.

-If the co-parent is unwilling to change his views on a topic and it is having a detrimental effect, it may be time to have a mediator attempt to discuss what has happened with both of the parents.
-The mediator and the parents can then work on a plan to steer the child down a positive path.
-Many times, having a third person show opposing parents what has happened can open their eyes and minds to something they didn't want to see or think about when it was coming from the child's other parent.
+If the co-parent is unwilling to meet you halfway regarding giving guidance to your child, and it is having a detrimental effect, it may be time to have a mediator step into the picture.
+The mediator and the parents can work on a plan to steer the child down a positive path that all parties can live with.
+Having a third person show opposing parents what has happened can often open their eyes and minds to something they didn't want to see or think about when it was coming from the child's other parent.

 Deciding What Is Most Important

 It can be difficult to decide on what not to incorporate in your child-rearing practices, especially when it comes to faith.
-Christianity is a big part of who you are and you may not want to suppress any of your beliefs for the sake of your co-parent.
-However, your child's other parent also has strong beliefs about how he or she wants to raise your child.
-The most important part of raising a secure, open minded and responsible child is providing a structured environment that presents many different views in order to allow the child to create his own identity.
-While you may desperately want your child to share your views, remind yourself that everyone is different and your child will also have to make a conscious choice about what he believes in in the future.
-Relish in your blessed gift of a child and do what God would want you to - being kind and considerate of others - including your co-parent when you disagree.
+Christianity is a big part of who you are, and you may not want to suppress any of your beliefs for the sake of your co-parent.
+However, your child's other parent also has strong beliefs about how they want to raise your child.
+The most important part of raising a secure, open-minded, and responsible child is providing a structured environment that presents many views to allow the child to create his own identity.
+While you may desperately want your child to share your views, remind yourself that everyone is different, and your child will also have to make a conscious choice about what they believe in.
+Relish in your blessed gift of a child and do what God would want you to - be kind and considerate of others - including your co-parent when you disagree.